driessenslucas/researchproject/Thesis.md

   \noindent \newline Lucas Driessens
   \noindent \newline 01-06-2024
 acknowledgements: |
-  I extend heartfelt thanks to my supervisor, Gevaert Wouter, for his invaluable guidance and insights.
+  I extend my heartfelt thanks to my supervisor, Gevaert Wouter, for his invaluable guidance and insights.
 His mentorship has been fundamental to my growth.
 I also thank Amaury Van Naemen for his technical support with 3D printing, which was crucial for my experiments.

-  I would also like to thank Sam De Beuf for not only being my internship supervisor but also my external promotor for this thesis, and for allowing me the freedom to conduct research within my internship.
-This opportunity helped me grow significantly as a person and gain valuable soft skills, such as learning to accept feedback, considering different solutions, and being flexible in problem-solving.
+  I would also like to thank Sam DeBeuf for not only being my internship supervisor but also my external promotor for this thesis, and for allowing me the opportunity to conduct more research within my internship.
+Through this internship, I gained valuable soft skills, such as learning to accept feedback, considering different solutions, and being flexible in problem-solving.

   Additional appreciation goes to the faculty and staff at Howest, whose commitment to fostering an innovative educational environment has profoundly influenced my development.
 Their dedication to excellence and support for student initiatives have been instrumental in shaping my academic journey.
 ---